bizley/Yii-AjaxDropDown/PARAMETERS.md

 _string_ Additional CSS style of the main div container of the widget.

 ## markBegin
-_string_ HTML string of the beginning of the emphasised value on the results and preselected list, default ''.
+_string_ HTML string of the beginning of the emphasised value on the results and preselected list, default ''.<br>
 Bootstrap sets to ```'<em>'```.

 ## markEnd
-_string_ HTML string of the ending of the emphasised value on the results and preselected list, default ''.
+_string_ HTML string of the ending of the emphasised value on the results and preselected list, default ''.<br>
 Bootstrap sets to ```'</em>'```.

 ## minified